Become one of the people designing the digital products and services of the future

 In a broader sense, you will learn how technology affects people’s lives and how to design efficient, engaging and ethical digital products and services.
 The degree leads you to hands-on work in various course projects, as well as provides basics for scientific thinking and writing.

 Human-Technology Interaction (M.Sc.) and Human-Technology Interaction (M.Sc.
-Tech) tracks are two of the seven degree programmes in the Master’s degree programme in Computing Sciences, a new degree programme starting in August 2020.
+Tech) tracks are two of the seven degree programmes in the Master’s degree programme in Computing Sciences.

 Information about studies